Services

 testbed.science_camera.start()

-A service is also started automatically if you try to access an attribute (property or method or datastream) on a service.
+A service is also started automatically if you try to access an attribute (property or command or datastream) on a service.
 If the service has crashed, or is in failsafe mode, then the service will refuse to start by itself or via the service proxy alone.
-This is to avoid an infinite loop of the service crashing and restarting, which is not what we want.
+This is to avoid an infinite loop of the service crashing and restarting, which is undesired.
 Instead, you can ask the testbed server to start a CRASHED/FAIL_SAFE/CLOSED service:

 testbed.start_service('science_camera')